condor616/LocationFinderNVS/README.md

 Known issues:
  - Google Maps: Getting the direction to a specific place is not working
  - Google Maps API v2 is used (we should migrate to v3, but the entire app needs to be re-developed)
- - IE9 compatibility issues for the JvectorMap … investigating
+ - IE9 compatibility issues for the JvectorMap … FIXED

 Please note:
  - The locations.js file is coming from an external provider.